The WaveBlocks Project

 , this equals the second derivative.

-Calculate the jacobian matrix for each component of the potential.
+Calculate the jacobian matrix for each component

 For potentials which depend only one variable